peteroupc/peteroupc.github.io/estimation.md

 With this algorithm, the relative error will be no greater than _&epsilon;_ with probability 1 &minus; _&delta;_ or greater.
 However, the estimate has a nonzero probability of being higher than 1.

+This algorithm is not guaranteed to produce unbiased estimates.

 The algorithm, called **Algorithm B** in this document, follows.

 1. Set _k_ to ceil(2\*ln(6/_&delta;_)/_&epsilon;_<sup>2/3</sup>).